 1. Is it best to spray Helix tosta on the leaves or water the remedy into the ground?

-Either way works well but best results are obtained by watering it into the soil above the roots.
+Either method works, but best results are obtained by watering it into the soil above the roots.

 2. Does Helix tosta work with all types of snails?